pingcap/tiflow/docs/design/2021-10-13-ticdc-mq-sink-column-selector.md

 ]
 ```

-Add a new selector array configuration item named column_selectors.
+Add a new selector array configuration item named `column_selectors`.
 Each item consists of a matcher array and a columns array.
 This allows us to support multiple table and column selections.

 The matcher match rules for tables are the same as the [TiDB table filter rules].
 The column selector rules are explained in detail below.